 Glaucoma is the leading cause of blindness in the world.
 It affects 78M people every year - expected to grow to 111M by 2040.
 More than 11 million people will be blinded due to glaucoma this year (13% of all glaucoma patients).
 There is no cure yet - there are only treatments to relieve symptoms.
 Advance of the disease can be substantially slowed through proper treatment.
 It's very important to act early because lost vision cannot be regained.

 The most common surgical procedure used in open-angle glaucoma is a trabeculectomy (also known as filtration surgery).
-This procedure is invasive, requires years of surgical experience and is associated with relatively high complication and failure rates as well as prolonged visual instability.
+This procedure is invasive, requires years of surgical experience and is associated with numerous complications such as hyphema, high IOP or excessively low IOP (hypotony).

-Interventional Glaucoma means acting sooner & safer.
-Minimally Invasive Micro Sclerostomy is fast, accessible & effective.
-It works by inserting a specially designed cutting tool into the sclera & removing a small channel of tissue.
-This channel will remain open & contentiously drain, effectively reducing IOP buildup.
-MIMS® is a rapid & minimal procedure at the forefront of Interventional Glaucoma treatments.
-Fewer complications allows for effective IOP management.
+interventional glaucoma treatment means acting sooner and safer.
+Minimally Invasive Micro Sclerostomy is fast, accessible and effective.
+MIMS® is intended for the reduction of elevated IOP.
+It works by inserting a specially designed cutting tool into the sclera and removing a small channel of tissue.
+This channel will remain open and continuously drain, effectively reducing IOP buildup.
+MIMS® is a rapid and minimal procedure at the forefront of interventional glaucoma treatments.
+Fewer complications allow for effective IOP management.
 MIMS® is a lightweight surgical system intended for use by trained professional ophthalmologists.
-It’s easy to learn remotely, intuitive to operate & requires fewer staff to assist in non- surgical environments.
-A central control screen demonstrates the parameters & a foot pedal initiates the handheld needle movement.
+It’s easy to learn remotely, intuitive to operate and requires fewer staff to assist in non- surgical environments.
+A central control screen demonstrates the parameters, and a foot pedal initiates the handheld needle movement.